varachit/Star-Wars-API/README.md

         ```
         4. Configure the backend project environment whether on .env or on machine environment.
 Refer Backend Project Environment.

+    - Testing
+      - Run frontend web-application and backend at the same time
+      - Monitor the Redis Server or Caching Server using the following command on Redis CLI
+      ```
+      $ monitor
+      ```
+      - All activities will be logged there

 - Algolia\
   [Algolia](https://www.algolia.com/) is an AI-powered search, and it is really fast.
 Most search queries take from 1 to 20 milliseconds to process.